darthdeus/comfy/README.md

 helped me build a bunch of small games, and most importantly I had fun while making them.

+### Differences between `comfy` and `macroquad`

+Macroquad is the biggest inspiration to comfy, and as such there are many things which are similar, but there are quite a few differences.

+**Coordinate systems:**

+- Macroquad's coordinate system is `[0, 0]` in top left, `y`-down, measured in
+  pixels.
+- Comfy's coordinate system is `[0, 0]` in the center, `y`-up, measured in
+  world units.
+Default camera has zoom set to `30`, which means you can see roughly `30` world units.
+In a pixel-art game with 16x16 sprites, you would ideally set your camera's zoom so each sprite is `1` world unit.

+**Z-index built in**.
+In macroquad, draw calls happen in the order you call them.
+In comfy, almost everything (excluding text and UI) accepts a `z_index: i32`.
+This means you don't need to sort the calls yourself, comfy will do it for you while still batching the draw calls as best it can.

+**HDR render textures**: Macroquad targets GLES2/3 to support as many platforms as possible, and as such it can't support RGBA16F textures.
+Comfy targets desktop and WASM through WebGL 2, both of which allow `f16` textures, and thus all rendering is done with HDR and tonemapped accordingly.
+This allows our bloom implementation to work off of HDR colors and greatly simplify working with lights, as the light intensity can go well beyond 1.

+**Batteries included**: Comfy includes many extra things that macroquad does not, for example egui itself is part of comfy and likely will remain this way until a better alternative comes along.
+Macroquad and miniquad provide small flexible building blocks, while comfy aims to be a full and relatively opinionated way of making games.

+There are many more subtle differences, but in principle you can think of as comfy as "macroquad with more batteries included, built on top of wgpu, with less cross platform capabilities".
+Note that because comfy builds on wgpu and not OpenGL we don't have the same immediate mode interactions with Gthat because comfy builds on wgpu and not OpenGL we don't have the same immediate mode interactions with GL.
+This makes some things more difficult, e.g. render targets, changing shader uniforms, etc.

+Comfy intends to support all of these features, but it will take a bit more development.
+Many engines (e.g. bevy and rend3) end up using render graphs in order to expose the rendering logic to users.
+While these are very flexible and offer high performance their APIs are anything but simple.

+Since our intention is not to support AAA graphics the goal should be to find some form of middle ground, where we could achieve something similar to macroquad in terms of API simplicity, expressivity, and fun, while utilizing all of the power wgpu has to offer.

+The ultimate design goal of comfy is that most of its API should be understandable from just looking at the type signatures, without needing to study documentation in depth, and without excessive footguns.

 ## [rend3](https://rend3.rs/)

 I don't have much experience with rend3 apart from digging a bit through its